Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Discussion

-In this study, neither the theoretical framework nor the simulations were designed to precisely capture stall or separation because they do not fully resolve turbulence.
-Still, the model appears to perform well at low applied amplitudes before stall can manifest, as previous studies have found that the discrepancy between 2D and 3D LES is minimal in this regime \citep{kitsios_numerical_2006}.
-In addition, we do not expect the two-dimensional nature of the domain to play a large role in this issue.
-For instance, \citet{negi_unsteady_2018} use a 2D Orr-Sommerfeld analysis to study the driving instabilities associated with transition and separation near an airfoil by invoking Squire's theorem.
-Accordingly, we expect that 2D instabilities will manifest before 3D instabilities to initiate separation and transition to turbulence at the airfoil surface, and so we expect to correctly capture behavior up to the point where modal instabilities become nonlinear.
+Neither the theoretical framework nor the simulations precisely capture stall or separation because they do not fully resolve turbulence.
+However, the model appears to perform well at low applied amplitudes before stall can manifest and \citet{kitsios_numerical_2006} found that the discrepancy between 2D and 3D simulations prior to separation is minimal, roughly analogous to our regime.
+Furthermore, while this study is at a higher Reynolds-number condition than studied by \citet{choi_colonius_williams_2015}, that work found qualitative similarities in vortex dynamics between 2D flow simulations and 3D experiments with finite-span airfoils. \citet{negi_unsteady_2018} use a 2D analysis to study driving instabilities associated with transition and separation near an airfoil by invoking Squire's theorem.
+Accordingly, we expect our simulations to properly capture behavior that happens prior to the growth of 2D modal instabilities that become nonlinear and beget 3D features.
 Even in experimental conditions, agreement with linear theory can be improved with the addition of surface-roughness or tripping elements that inhibit flow separation at relatively high angles of attack, thereby extending the predictive capabilities of the idealized theoretical framework \citep{wei_insights_2019}.
-Further experiments or direct numerical simulations could therefore more comprehensively identify where the model starts to break down by fully resolving and manipulating separation dynamics at high forcing amplitudes and frequencies.
+Further experiments or numerical simulations could therefore more comprehensively identify where the model starts to break down by fully resolving and manipulating separation dynamics at high forcing amplitudes and frequencies.